 Types Of Eyeshadow

 There are several different types of eyeshadow.
 Whether you’re shooting for an enticing yet simple look with one eyeshadow color or need the perfect smokey eye.
-Learning the different types of eyeshadow can help you discover what you need to get the look that you want.
+Learning the different types of eyeshadow can help you discover what you need to get the desired look.

 Powder eyeshadow is sold in both singles and palettes.
 You can find powder eyeshadow from almost every brand, too.
-This type of eye makeup helps you build layer after layer for awesome eyeshadow looks, like an ombre look.
+This eye makeup helps you build layer after layer for fantastic eyeshadow looks, like an ombre look.
 It’s very blendable, unlike some other formulas.
 You can find powder eyeshadow available in almost any finish.

-Cream eyeshadow has a cream like consistency that is the perfect balance between powder and liquid.
+Cream eyeshadow has a cream-like consistency that perfectly balances powder and liquid.
 It’s easy to apply with your fingers, and it blends into the skin very nicely.
 This shadow is less likely to crease as the day goes on.

-Although it’s easier to apply, it’s more difficult to create complex looks.
+Although it’s easier to apply, creating complex looks is more challenging.
 You’ll also find that cream eyeshadow doesn’t blend well with other cream eyeshadow.
-Because it’s great for one eyeshadow looks, cream eyeshadow is the perfect choice for beginners.
+Because it’s excellent for one eyeshadow look, cream eyeshadow is the perfect choice for beginners.